18F/api-standards/README.md

 * rate limiting (throttling)
 * gathering usage statistics (analytics)

 Keys managed by api.data.gov can be re-used with other APIs hosted by this service, which reduces complexity for users.
-This service also allows the use of a DEMO_KEY for unauthenticated access, without keys.
+This service also allows the use of a DEMO_KEY for unauthenticated access, without keys, which reduces the "Time To First Hello World" for developers using your API.

-This allows newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.

-For help setting this up, contact [the api.data.gov team](api.data.gov@gsa.gov)

 ### 4. Provide Support For Versioning
 All APIs must support versioning.
 The recommended method of versioning APIs is to include a major version number in the URL path.
 For example "/v1/".
 And example of this method can be found at: https://gsa.github.io/sam_api/sam/versioning.html.